Parenting and Child Rearing – Are We Creating Morons or Mental Patients?

 “Even our own Gurus and priests do not know how to explain things logically according to modern science, Udaymam.
 It is very difficult to understand…”

 I reply to them: “I know.
-If you do not know Sanskrit, there is no point in reading Vedic scriptures of our Sanatan Dharma as most of the translations are adultered with intentions.
+If you do not know Sanskrit, there is no point in reading Vedic scriptures as most of the translations are adultered with intentions.
 So, for ordinary people like us, our ancestors developed Puranic stories.
 Puranas can be called ‘Vedic literature for Dummies’.
 It is very simple too…” I said.

-Until last couple of generation, there was a tradition in most of our families had story-telling tradition.
-Grandparents would tell puranic stories that helped children to develop their brain in a right direction and grow up with powerful neuro-linguistic ability and outstanding brilliance.
+There was a tradition in most of our families that had a story-telling tradition.
+Grandparents would tell puranic stories that helped children to develop their brains in the right direction and grow up with powerful neuro-linguistic ability and outstanding brilliance.

-(Remember, Indians were considered as world’s topmost in software programming and mathematics till late 90s when the floodgate of market-media killed Indian brain).
+(Remember, Indians were considered as the world’s topmost in software programming and mathematics till the late 90s when the floodgate of market-media killed Indian brain).

-The strength of our civilization was enquiry (seeking truth) and openness.
+The strength of our civilization was inquiry (seeking truth) and openness.
 It wanted every child to learn for himself/herself.
-Unfortunately we are now converting our children to a blind believer by following the guidelines of priest-controlled religions.
+Unfortunately, we are now converting our children to blind believers by following the guidelines of priest-controlled religions.

-You are already blind with beliefs and superstitions and you know very much how much stress and tension you are facing – do you want your child to inherit that complex situation with compounded interest?
+You are already blind with beliefs and superstitions and you know very much how much stress and tension you are facing in your life – do you want your child to inherit that complex situation with compounded interest?

 Teach them puranic stories as stories.
-Teach them Panchathantra, Kathasaritsagaram, Ithihas, Puranas, Our land’s Mahabharata and Ramayana.
-There are millions of stories to develop their brain in a right way.
+Teach them Panchathantra, Kathasaritsagaram, Puranas, Ithihas (history like Mahabharata and Ramayana).
+There are millions of stories to develop their brain in the right way.

 “Okay, but Uday, what will our child learn from our Sanskrit or tradition?”

 “Your children will have a reverence toward and desire to protect the environment, tolerance towards others considering the whole world as one family.
 They will solve conflicts through non-violent means.
-They will understand power of non-violence and vegetarian diet.
-They will understand karma as a cosmic system of divine justice.
-They will want to practice of yoga and meditation for a healthy life style.
+They will understand the power of non-violence and a Sattvik diet and lifestyle.
+They will understand Dharma as a cosmic system of divine justice.
+They will want to practice yoga and Dhyana for a healthy lifestyle.
 And most importantly, they would personally want to experience divinity.”

-Make a Chatrapati Shivaji or Rani of Jhansi out of your child – brave, strong and compassionate.
-Let’s don’t make a terrorist or a mental patient.
+Make a Chatrapati Shivaji or Rani of Jhansi or Abdul Kalam out of your child – brave, strong, and compassionate.
+Let’s don’t make a terrorist or a mental patient like Osama or Qureshi by injecting blind beliefs, superstitions, and hatred from childhood.
+(Sources: My books: Why Am I a Hindu?
+The God Illusion, Mantras, and Rituals and The Secret of Krishna)

 By